How to Price Simple Websites for Maximum Profit and Client Value

 Key Takeaways

-- Scope clarity drives profitable pricing.
+1. Scope clarity enables profitable pricing

-- Anchor fees in ROI, not hours.
+3. Ground fees in ROI, not billable hours